shlomif/perl-begin/README.md

 The dependencies are listed in the file `src/source/index.html.tt2` .

-Before running make for the first time, one has to run `./gen-helpers`.
+Before running GNU make for the first time, one has to run `bash -x bin/install-npm-deps.sh` and `./gen-helpers`.
-This script generates the list of directories and pages inside `include.mak` and `rules.mak`.
+This script generates the list of directories and pages inside `lib/make/include.mak` and `lib/make/rules.mak`.

 This script also has to be invoked whenever new pages are added, or existing ones are removed or renamed.